 For each program section, the compiler generates the program section name and properties, hexadecimal representation of the code, computer-generated labels, symbolic opcode, and symbolic operands (if needed).
-Note that the listing format is similar to, but not exactly like, MACRO; that is, if the section is edited to remove the hexadecimal notation on the left side, it will not assemble using the MACRO-64 assembler, or the MACRO-32 assemblers for VAX or Alpha systems.
+Note that the listing format is similar to, but not exactly like, MACRO.
+That is, if the section is edited to remove the hexadecimal notation on the left side, it will not assemble using the Itanium assembler, MACRO-64 assembler, or the MACRO-32 assemblers for I64 or Alpha or VAX systems, respectively.